gio::prelude

-pub trait ApplicationCommandLineExt: IsA<ApplicationCommandLine> + Sealed + 'static {
+pub trait ApplicationCommandLineExt: IsA<ApplicationCommandLine> + 'static {

-Show 15 methods // Provided methods fn create_file_for_arg(&self, arg: impl AsRef<OsStr>) -> File { ... } fn done(&self) { ... } fn arguments(&self) -> Vec<OsString> { ... } fn cwd(&self) -> Option<PathBuf> { ... } fn environ(&self) -> Vec<OsString> { ... } fn exit_status(&self) -> i32 { ... } fn is_remote(&self) -> bool { ... } fn options_dict(&self) -> VariantDict { ... } fn platform_data(&self) -> Option<Variant> { ... } fn stdin(&self) -> Option<InputStream> { ... } fn getenv(&self, name: impl AsRef<OsStr>) -> Option<GString> { ... } fn print_literal(&self, message: &str) { ... } fn printerr_literal(&self, message: &str) { ... } fn set_exit_status(&self, exit_status: i32) { ... } fn connect_is_remote_notify<F: Fn(&Self) + 'static>( &self, f: F ) -> SignalHandlerId { ... }
+Show 15 methods // Provided methods fn create_file_for_arg(&self, arg: impl AsRef<OsStr>) -> File { ... } fn done(&self) { ... } fn arguments(&self) -> Vec<OsString> { ... } fn cwd(&self) -> Option<PathBuf> { ... } fn environ(&self) -> Vec<OsString> { ... } fn exit_status(&self) -> i32 { ... } fn is_remote(&self) -> bool { ... } fn options_dict(&self) -> VariantDict { ... } fn platform_data(&self) -> Option<Variant> { ... } fn stdin(&self) -> Option<InputStream> { ... } fn getenv(&self, name: impl AsRef<OsStr>) -> Option<GString> { ... } fn print_literal(&self, message: &str) { ... } fn printerr_literal(&self, message: &str) { ... } fn set_exit_status(&self, exit_status: i32) { ... } fn connect_is_remote_notify<F: Fn(&Self) + 'static>( &self, f: F, ) -> SignalHandlerId { ... }

 }